hurenkam/ezkvm/README.md

 The aim for ezkvm is to not be limited to a single distro, and ideally it would run on any system that can run qemu.

+## Current status ##
+This is still very much a work in progress, however I do use it myself on a daily basis to run several VM's (which i initially created on my proxmox cloud server) on my Framework 16 laptop.

+### What works (and I use this on a daily basis): ###
+- Windows 11 gaming with GPU passthrough and looking-glass
+- Windows 11 office work with remote-viewer and spice-gl via unix-socket
+- Linux VM with gtk UI or remote-viewer to host/port

+### What does not (yet) work: ###
+- macOS

+### Open issues: ###
+- still depends on libvirt, mainly for networking
+- still depends on some proxmox files (ovmf bios and qemu config file)

 ## How does it work ##

 The idea is to use a small and simple config file, which will be expanded by the ezkvm